-Santorini, also known as Thera or Thira, is a volcanic island, the southernmost island of the Cyclades (see our Cyclades Map).
-There are thirteen villages on Santorini and fewer than 14 thousand people, a number which swells during the summer months, when Santorini's famous beaches are clogged with sun worshipers.
-From the map you can see the volcanic structure that, before exploding, formed a single island.
+Santorini, also known as Thera or Thira, is a volcanic island, the southernmost island of the Cyclades.
+There are 13 villages on Santorini and fewer than 14,000 people, a number which swells during the summer months when Santorini's famous beaches are clogged with sun worshipers.
+From the map, you can see the volcanic structure that, before exploding, formed a single island.

 Getting to Santorini